L-Tyrosine is the master precursor required to form all catecholamine neurotransmitters.

 L-Tyrosine to treat ADHD

-Several studies have investigated using L-Tyrosine for the treatment of ADHD.
+Several studies have investigated using L-Tyrosine for the treatment of attention deficit hyperactivity disorder (ADHD).
 One informal study published in the 1980’s determined that L-Tyrosine resulted in short-term relief from ADHD symptoms.
 But subjects eventually reached tolerance and a diminished effect.

 This is important for neurohackers to keep in mind.
 It seems that L-Tyrosine on its own can benefit some more than others.
 Regardless if you’re treating ADHD, or are perfectly cognitively healthy.